Berkshire Botanical Garden’s Annual Winter Lecture 2018

 The Garden Club of America presented Ken with the Sarah Chapman Francis medal for lifetime achievement in garden communication.

 Ken Druse.com is a blog with ten years of archived podcast interviews.
 He also appears monthly on Margaret Roach’s radio show, A Way to Garden, which is also archived on her website.kendruse.com.

 The Winter Lecture Series was begun by the Berkshire Botanical Garden in 1997 and was established to bring inspiring speakers to the region to talk about horticulture, landscape design and history, plants and plant exploration, and home gardening.

 Over the years, the Garden has invited such luminaries as Marco Polo Stufano, Anna Pavord, Joe Eck, Tovah Martin, Dan Hinkley, W. Gary Smith, Penelope Hobhouse, Ken Druse, Gordon Hayward, Lauren Springer and Scott Ogden, Bill Cullina, Fergus Garrett, Debs Goodenough, Margaret Roach, Michael Dirr, Glyn Jones.
-Louis Benech, and Alan Power to share their knowledge of plants, gardening, design and history with an interested audience of gardeners and horticulturists from the region.
-The series has proven to be a popular event in the region and is held in mid-February at the Monument Mountain Regional High School in Great Barrington.
-Proceeds from ticket sales are used to further the Garden’s educational efforts.
+Louis Benech, Alan Power and Thomas Woltz to share their knowledge of plants, gardening, design and history with an interested audience of gardeners and horticulturists from the region.
+The series has proven to be a popular event in the region and is held annually in mid-winter.
+Proceeds from ticket sales are used to further the Garden’s education and horticulture efforts.

 Advance registration is highly recommended, but walk-ins are always welcome, space permitting.

 Many thanks to our Winter Lecture sponsor: The Red Lion Inn